agoering/spice-pinball/instructors/session-objectives.md

     - Ends with the light bar exercise.
 4. Jukebox Challenge:
     - Write tunes and learn to make looped soundtracks.
+    - Ends with a jukebox.
+    - Homework: think of tunes required for pinball.
+Use an online keyboard to help figure out the notes for the tunes.
+Teams may choose to divide the song writing between partners.
+5. Pinball Kickstart:
-    - Ends with a jukebox, including writing new tunes and sound effects for pinball.
+    - Write new tunes and sound effects for pinball.
     - Also contains a bonus activity to jumpstart a pinball template (with analog and digital inputs, a reset pattern, background tune, and small tunes and sound effects).